SalesforceLabs/ActionPlansV4/README.md

 1. Click on "Edit" near "List View."
 1. Move the "Delete Action Plans" button from "Available Buttons" to "Selected Buttons."
 1. Click "Save."

+### Task Layout
+Optionally, add the "Action Plan Task" field to your Task page layout, but it should be **Read-Only**, as clearing this field will break the ability to track Action Plan progress.

 # Security